Irresistible mini garlic knots slathered in savory garlic butter and topped with fresh parsley and salty parmesan cheese.

 For the dough

-In a large mixing bowl whisk flour, sugar, and salt to combine.
+- In a large mixing bowl whisk flour, sugar, and salt to combine.
 Make a well in the center of the flour mixture and pour in 2 tablespoons olive oil.
-Combine the yeast and warm water and add to the well.You can test the water temp with a meat thermometer, if you have one.
+Combine the yeast and warm water (110 degrees F) and add to the well.You can test the water temp with a meat thermometer, if you have one.
 It doesn't have to be exact, just get as close to 110 degrees F as you can.
 Check out my Tips Section above for detailed instructions on the easiest way to do this.

-Mix with your hands and form a dough ball.
+- Mix with your hands and form a dough ball.
 If sticky add 1 tablespoon of flour at a time, and if dry add 1 tablespoon of water at a time, until the dough becomes solid.
 Knead for 5-10 minutes and form into a smooth firm ball.
 Grease a large bowl with a drizzle of olive in and put the dough in the bowl.
 Cover with plastic wrap and store in a warm area, such as the inside of your oven (turned off) for 90 minutes or until it has doubled in size.

-Warning: Math Ahead On a lightly floured surface, cut the dough into two equal pieces and let rise for 10 minutes.
-Dust the tops of the dough with flour and slice each piece into quarters with a sharp knife or a square dough cutter to get 8 sections.
-Flatten each section with a rolling pin into a rectangle, then cut each rectangle into three strips.
-You should have 24 strips (12 from each dough ball) total.
+- Dust the tops of the dough with flour (if sticky) and slice each piece into quarters with a sharp knife or a square dough cutter to get 8 sections.
+Flatten each section with a rolling pin into a rectangle(ish) shape and cut into three strips.
+You should end up with 24 strips total.

-Remove plastic wrap and brush the garlic butter mixture onto the knots.
+- Remove plastic wrap and brush the garlic butter mixture onto the knots.
 Bake for about 15-20 minutes or until knots are golden brown on the top and bottom.
 While the knots are baking, heat up marinara sauce over low heat.